 Similar relationships exist between the immune system and microbes in other parts of the body For example, research has found taking fewer showers are associated with less skin allergies.

-It is not necessary for one to go to extreme lengths to maintain personal hygiene.
+Maintaining sufficient probiotics in the gut, airway and other relevant locations with the right prebiotic is likely the key for treating medical conditions such as allergies, asthma, and autoimmune diseases.
+Before we have every answer, it is not necessary for one to go to extreme lengths to maintain personal hygiene.
 While researchers are trying to define the proper degree of hygiene practices, common sense can be applied in many situations.
 For example, one should shower less frequently upon observing dry or itchy skin after prolonged showers.

 Mankind has been fighting against hunger, dirtiness, and hard labor.
 And there’s one more necessary element to living a healthy life that I want to mention.

 Human beings don’t have to put nearly as much energy into survival as they have in the past.
 If you don’t have to worry about surviving, you need to find some kind of religious, spiritual or ethical purpose.
 An objective for your mind.
 Otherwise life can be too materialistic, seem pointless, and your mental health will suffer.

 Historically, the main purpose for man has been to survive.
 According to Maslow’s hierarchy of needs, other purposes are secondary to survival and are related to different levels of human needs, from physical to social to mental.
 The pursuit of self-actualization satisfies the highest need of the human soul.